 We have worked with many clients to develop strategic initiatives in support of redeveloping obsolete assets and operations to meet current market needs, or to establish a completely new business line.
 Core market analysis defines the business opportunity, and preliminary design estimates establish the projected capital redevelopment costs.
 Our approach to alternative use studies has allowed clients to fully weigh the risk of entering new markets and to identify those which offer the greatest opportunity for success.

-By performing commercial, financial, operational and technical reviews in-house, we are able to provide both sell-side and buy-side transaction support for a wide range of maritime assets, including container, dry bulk, Ro-Ro, cruise, and multipurpose terminals, as well as recreational marinas and other waterfront developments.
+By performing commercial, financial, operational and technical reviews in-house, we are able to provide both sell-side and buy-side transaction support for a wide range of maritime assets, including container, dry bulk, roll-on roll-off, cruise, and multipurpose terminals, as well as recreational marinas and other waterfront developments.
 Areas of support include market forecasts and competitive analysis, operational capacity and capabilities, condition surveys, investment planning and financial modeling including revenue, earnings before interest, taxes, depreciation, and amortization or EBITDA, CAPEX items, and more.

 Regardless of project sponsorship, we can be relied upon to maintain our independence and provide potential lenders with a robust analysis that will support their evaluation and decision making.
 We have carried out numerous studies of this type, for multilateral lenders, development banks, global banks, infrastructure funds, and other financial institutions for a range of projects, including greenfield developments, expansion or redevelopment projects or a refinancing of existing debt.

 Moffatt & Nichol is a leading provider of comprehensive market commercial and economic analysis.
-From forecasting container flows to evaluating regional capacity supply and demand dynamics, to carrier alliance terminal competitive positioning and Benefit-Cost Analysis forecasts to support grant applications, we are able to offer a full suite of potential market studies and competitive analysis services to our clients for markets worldwide.
+From forecasting container flows to evaluating regional capacity supply and demand dynamics, to carrier alliance terminal competitive positioning and benefit cost analysis forecasts to support grant applications, we are able to offer a full suite of potential market studies and competitive analysis services to our clients for markets worldwide.

 A benefit cost analysis (BCA) is a systematic process for identifying, quantifying, and comparing the expected benefits and costs of a potential infrastructure project to ensure that its economic benefits to users—and to the nation as a whole—outweigh the resources required for its implementation.
 Specifically, the BCA provides the client with estimates of the anticipated benefits expected to accrue from a project over a specified period and compares them to the anticipated project cost.